Ezekiel 28

 - Daniel 4:30-31Is not this great Babylon, that I have built... by the might of my power, and for the honour of my majesty?
 While the word was in the king's mouth, there fell a voice from heaven.The pride of verses 4-5 in another king - greatness claimed for self, humbled by the LORD.

-- Philippians 2:6-8Who, being in the form of God... made himself of no reputation, and took upon him the form of a servant... and humbled himself.The exact inversion of verse 2 - the One who truly was in the form of God chose descent rather than grasping.
+- Philippians 2:6-8Who, being in the form of God... made himself of no reputation, and took upon him the form of a servant... and humbled himself.The exact inversion of verse 2 - the One who truly was in the form of God chose descent, freely laying down what the prince of Tyre grasped for.

 - Psalm 82:6-7I have said, Ye are gods...
 But ye shall die like men, and fall like one of the princes.The verdict of verses 2 and 9 - even those called gods remain mortal, and die like men.